nathan-barry/nathan.rs/content/posts/about-me.md

 ***
 It was my senior year of high school.
 My room had a loft bed with a desk under it which meant that I was only a few feet from the ceiling when I slept.
 One night, I saw eyes in the darkness staring at me.
 I shined a light and saw a raccoon staring back at me.
 There were Raccoons living in the ceiling above me and were causing a ruckus all night (at the expense of my sleep quality).

 After a week of getting no sleep, my dad bought a raccoon trap and set it up in the attic.
 Over the course of that winter we caught 4 raccoons.
-We drove to the edge of the town and let them loose in a forest, but not before I got some funny pictures.
+We drove to the edge of the town and let them loose in a forest, but not before I got some legendary pictures.

 <img alt="Raccoon reaching for pieces of ham I set out for him.
 He was the first one and his name was Ringo." src="/images/raccoon2.webp">